Subspace-Boosted Model Merging: Additional Implementation Details

 \section{Additional Implementation Details}

 \textbf{Hyperparameters}.
 The results presented with \methodboost are obtained with $\beta$ optimized over the small set $\{0.00, 0.01, 0.02\}$.
-Given the robustness, for \methodboosthog, we simply kept $\beta=0.0$.
-In regards to merging coefficients, we utilized the same range as provided by~\cite{wang2024localizing} for all our results $\lambda\in\{0.1, 0.2, ..., 1.0\}$.
-For additional baseline methods, such as TSV-M~\cite{gargiulo2025tasksingularvectorsreducing} and CART~\cite{choi2025revisitingweightaveragingmodel}, we extend the range to $\lambda\in\{0.1, 0.2, ..., 3.0\}$, as utilized by the original authors.
-For Consensus Merging~\cite{Wang-ICML-2024}, all results are evaluated using Task Arithmetic as the baseline method.
+Given the robustness, for \textit{Higher-Order Subspace Boosting}, we simply kept $\beta=0.0$.
+In regards to merging coefficients, we utilized the same range as provided by~\citep{wang2024localizing} for all our results $\alpha\in\{0.1, 0.2, ..., 1.0\}$.
+For additional baseline methods, such as TSV-M~\citep{gargiulo2025tasksingularvectorsreducing} and Iso-C, Iso-CTS~\citep{Marczak-Arxiv-2025}, we extend the range to $\alpha\in\{0.1, 0.2, ..., 3.0\}$, as utilized by the original authors, and a range of 30 of $\alpha\in\{0.1, ..., 0.5\}$ for \methodboost.
+We benchmark TSV-M, Iso-C, and Iso-CTS using the previously provided checkpoints, which are slightly inferior to the checkpoints used by ~\citep{gargiulo2025tasksingularvectorsreducing} and Iso-CTS~\citep{Marczak-Arxiv-2025}.
+For Consensus Merging~\citep{Wang-ICML-2024}, all results are evaluated using Task Arithmetic as the baseline method.

 \textbf{Models and Datasets.} To ensure direct replicability and comparability, we extend the repository provided by \cite{wang2024localizing}, and use the same baseline checkpoints, finetuned checkpoints and datasets as the authors.
 For the 8-, 14- and 20-task benchmarks, we use the same datasets as the original authors.
+For the language domain, we use the repository provided by~\cite{tam2024mergingmatchingmodelstask} and the respective models and datasets.